DigiNode-Tools/diginode-tools/README.md

 - Status monitor now displays more detail while waiting for DigiByte daemon to finish starting up
 - Version number has been bumped to reflect new features added
 - Note: Due to changes in how the Status Monitor tracks time, you may need to delete your existing diginode.settings file before use

-DigiNode Tools v0.0.9 - 2022-05-27 Test Release
-- Fixes for the DigiNode Tools version checker
-- Pushed out several releases to test its ability to detect and install new versions.

-DigiNode Tools v0.0.6 - 2022-05-26 Test Release
-- Reboot is no longer required after first install
-- diginode.settings variables now get reset during an uninstall
-- backup reminder is displayed until you have made one
-- lots of fixes and improvements to backup function

-DigiNode Tools v0.0.5 - 2022-05-19 Test Release
-- USB Backup feature now backs up DigiAsset settings as well as DigiByte Wallet
-- DigiAsset Settings are backed up locally when uninstalling, if desired.
-This fixes the bug in v0.0.4
-- Fixes to diginode.settings to better store variables
-- Any changes made to the RPC credentials (user/password/port) are now updated in the DigiAssets main.json file during an Update
-- Countless bug fixes and improvements

-DigiNode Tools v0.0.4 - 2022-05-10 Test Release
-- Fixed several bugs relating to the Status Monitor being able to check for software updates
-- Install URL has changed to diginode-setup.digibyte.help
-- Implemented backup feature for prelimanry testing
-- Renamed every mention of "DigiNode Installer to "DigiNode Setup"
-- WARNING: There is currently a bug with the DigiAsset Node updater that will erase you configuration.
-I  am currently working to fix this.

-v0.0.2 - 2021-11-14
-- Test Release